neuro-inc/neuro-cli/docs/jobs_reference.rst

       :param str name: optional job tags.

-      :param str desciption: optional container description.
+      :param str description: optional container description.

-      :param bool is_preemtible: a flag that specifies is the job is *preemptible* or not, see :ref:`Preemption <job-preemption>` for
+      :param bool is_preemptible: a flag that specifies is the job is *preemptible* or not, see :ref:`Preemption <job-preemption>` for
                                   details.

       :param bool pass_config: a flag that specifies that platform should pass config data to job.
 This allows to API and CLI